 Estimated tax.
 Your estimated tax is the total of your expected income tax, self-employment tax, and certain other taxes for the year, minus your expected credits and withheld tax.
-Generally, you must make estimated tax payments for 2017 if you expect to owe at least \$1,000 in tax (after subtracting your withholding and credits) and you expect your withholding and credits to be less than the smaller of:
+Generally, you must make estimated tax payments for 2025 if you expect to owe at least \$1,000 in tax (after subtracting your withholding and credits) and you expect your withholding and credits to be less than the smaller of:

-- 1. 90% of the tax to be shown on your 2017 return, or - 2.
-100% of the tax shown on your 2016 return.
+1. 90% of the tax to be shown on your 2025 return, or

+2. 100% of the tax shown on your 2024 return.

-If your adjusted gross income for 2016 was more than \$150,000 (\$75,000 if your filing status for 2017 is married filing separately), substitute 110% for 100% in (2) above.
-For more information, get Pub.
-505, Tax Withholding and Estimated Tax.
+If your adjusted gross income for 2024 was more than \$150,000 (\$75,000 if your filing status for 2025 is married filing separately), substitute 110% for 100% in (2) above.
+For more information, see Pub.
+505.

-In figuring your withholding or estimated tax, re-TIP member that a part of your monthly social security or equivalent tier 1 railroad retirement benefits may be taxable.
+In figuring your withholding or estimated tax, remember that a part of your monthly social security or equivalent tier 1 railroad retirement benefits may be taxable.
 See Pub.
 915. You can choose to have income tax withheld from those benefits.
 Use Form W-4V to make this choice.